 NiU NOW! started as the Uluniu Project at the University of Hawaiʻi West Oʻahu in January 2017.
 The University Office of Sustainability grant supported the Uluniu Poject to grow ten ʻulu and ten niu trees on the UHWO campus.
 Tree planting at UHWO began January, 2021.
 Community supporters linked to the Uluniu Project include Mālama Learning Center, MAʻO Oraganic Farms, Kahumana Organic Farms, Kaʻala Farm, the Hakipu’u Learning Center, Kaulunani Community and Urban Forestry Advisory Council, and the UHWO Aloha ʻĀina Student Service Club, along with Sustainable Community Food Systems students (SCFS).

-The founders of NiU NOW! are Indrajit Gunasekara and Manulani Aluli Meyer.
+The founders of NiU NOW! are Indrajit Gunasekara, Manulani Aluli Meyer and Ngahiraka Mason.
 Gunesekara is from Matara, Southern Sri Lanka, where the perpetuation of niu cultural practices is living.
 Indrajit creates niu nurseries throughout the Hawaiian Islands.
 He made Hawaiʻi his home in 2004.
-Insuring the perpetuation of the many varieties of coconut trees is indrajitʻs passion.
+Ensuring the perpetuation of the many varieties of coconut trees is indrajitʻs passion.
 Aluli-Meyer is the philosophical cheerleader for niu.
 Recognizing niu to its full potential as the Tree of Life is Manu’s goal!
 Manulani is a community connector, an inspiring teacher, and an advocate for food sovereignty.
 Albie Miles (UHWO SCFS) coined the term nuinate (a person youthful in their passion for coconuts!), and we borrowed it for NiU NOW!
-Ngahiraka Mason suggested NiU NOW! for this movement, so it would be inspiring to remember.
+Ngahiraka Mason is the team ideator and gave the name NiU NOW! for this movement, so it would be inspiring to remember.
 What makes a niunate?
 Have a relationship with the natural world, soil, water, plants, trees; relate to niu as the Tree of Life, and joy in the learning and sharing niu practices!

 Niunates have joined in the NiU NOW! movement since December 2019.
 The founders planned to participate in the Pacific Arts Festival (FestPAC) in Hawaiʻi, June 2020, with a NiU NOW!
 Festival.
 FestPAC organizers canceled the festival in April 2020 due to COVID-19.